project-oak/oak/rfcs/1440_generic_planner_node.md

 An Oak application creates an initial node and calls the entry point on that node.
 A typical pattern is to use this initial node as a "Planner Node", responsible for creating all other nodes and channels.
-The creation of the nodes an channels is done through code.
+The creation of the nodes and channels is done through code.
 For simple cases it is easy to figure out what the graph can look like by inspecting the code, but it becomes increasingly difficult as the complexity of the logic of the planner node increases to cope with more complex node graphs.
 Another drawback of the code-based dynamic node creation is that we have to run the code to use the introspection mechanism to